open-way-learning/owl-handbook/README.md

 These are located in the `Governance/` folder and are referenced throughout the handbook where applicable.

-## 🌱 A Living Document
+##  A Living Document

 This is not a dusty PDF sitting in a forgotten drawer.
 It is a handbook built for iteration—an evolving reflection of our organization as we grow and learn.

-We update this handbook often, based on staff input, feedback from partners, and changing needs.
-If you have an idea for improving it, [propose a change](https://github.com/open-way-learning/owl-handbook/pulls) or share your thoughts via GitBook's comment feature.
+We update this handbook often, based on team input, feedback from partners, and changing needs.
+If you have an idea for improving it, can propose a change or share your thoughts via OWL’s Document Control Policy (found in the Strategy & Innovation section).

-## 💡 License
+##  License

 Unless otherwise noted, all content is licensed under [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

 That means you're free to use, remix, and share this content non-commercially.
 Just give proper credit.

-## 🧭 Looking for Something?
+##  Looking for Something?

 To make navigation easier, this handbook is organized into the following sections (mirrored in GitBook):